derivo-company/neo2rdf/README.md

 	   each other.

        -p, --port=<port>
 	   Default: 8080

-       --password=<neo4jPassword>
+       --password=<dbPassword>
-	   The password for the Neo4j user.
+	   The password for the database user.

        --reificationVocabulary=<reificationVocabulary>
 	   The reification vocabulary defines how a quadruple (sbj, pred, obj, statementID)